avinetworks/terraform-provider-avi/website/docs/d/avi_virtualservice.html.markdown

 * `fqdn` - Dns resolvable, fully qualified domain name of the virtualservice.
 * `host_name_xlate` - Translate the host name sent to the servers to this value.
 * `http_policies` - Http policies applied on the data traffic of the virtual service.
+* `icap_request_profile_refs` - The config settings for the icap server when checking the http request.
 * `ign_pool_net_reach` - Ignore pool servers network reachability constraints for virtual service placement.
 * `l4_policies` - L4 policies applied to the data traffic of the virtual service.
 * `limit_doser` - Limit potential dos attackers who exceed max_cps_per_client significantly to a fraction of max_cps_per_client for a while.